YashDubey61/calculator-in-c-/README.md

-# calculator-in-c-
+# # C Calculator Program
-A simple C program for performing basic arithmetic operations like addition, subtraction, multiplication, and division.
-Perfect for beginners learning C programming.
+A basic calculator program written in C that can perform arithmetic operations like addition, subtraction, multiplication, and division.
+This project is aimed at helping beginners understand fundamental C programming concepts.

+## Features
+- Addition, subtraction, multiplication, and division
+- User-friendly input and output
+- Handles invalid inputs gracefully